fermathproject/fermath/conversion/Readme.txt

 variable.h
 expression.h

-All files except variable.h can be tested with the cpp programs, these programs could create some files (extension.test) that could be erased after the different tests.
+All files can be tested with the cpp programs, these programs could create some files (extension.test) that could be erased after the different tests.

 To try all test, you must follow the next order:
 -functions_test.cpp